-II.
+III.
 USING WARDS TO FORM ELECTION DISTRICTS

-3-Step Process
+Three-Step Process

-The establishment of municipal wards requires cooperation between the municipality and the county board of each county in which a municipality is located and involves a 3-step process.
+The establishment of municipal wards requires cooperation between the municipality and the county board of each county in which a municipality is located and involves a three-step process.
 Each step must be completed within 60 days.

-Step 1 requires the county board to submit a tentative county supervisory district plan to each municipal governing body in the county.
+- 1. The first step requires the county board to submit a tentative county supervisory district plan to each municipal governing body in the county.
 The county board is required to hold a public hearing on the tentative plan.
-If a municipality needs to be divided and placed in more than one supervisory district, the board is to indicate the approximate location of the territory from which a ward is sought and the approximate population of the ward.

-In step 2, municipalities have a maximum of 60 days to adjust ward boundaries to comply with the proposed supervisory district plan following receipt of the tentative plan.
+If a municipality needs to be divided and placed in more than one supervisory district, the board is to indicate the approximate location of the territory from which a ward is sought and the approximate population of the ward. - 2.
+In the second step, municipalities have a maximum of 60 days to adjust ward boundaries to comply with the proposed supervisory district plan following receipt of the tentative plan (after holding a public hearing). - 3.
 The third 60-day step requires counties to adopt final supervisory district plans and cities to establish aldermanic district plans.

-The governing body of a municipality - the common council or village or town board - is responsible for establishing ward boundaries.
+The governing body of a municipality-the common council or village or town board-is responsible for establishing ward boundaries.
 An ordinance or resolution describing the ward boundaries must be adopted by a majority of the members of the governing body.
-Section 5.18 of the Wisconsin Statutes provides that if a municipality fails to adopt a ward plan within the prescribed time period, the county or any elector of the municipality may submit a proposed ward plan to the appropriate circuit court.
+Section 5.18 of the Wisconsin Statutes provides that if a municipality fails to adopt a ward plan within the prescribed period, the county or any elector of the municipality may submit a proposed ward plan to the appropriate circuit court.
 If the court finds that the existing municipal ward plan fails to comply with statutory requirements, it may promulgate the submitted plan, or any other plan, to serve as a temporary ward plan until superseded by a valid plan enacted by the municipality.